- Full Name

 He began the season in fine form, netting City’s winner - a brilliant half-volley which won the Premier League's Goal of the Month prize - at Bramall Lane in a 2-1 victory over Sheffield United in August.

 And at the turn of the year, he went on a run of scoring four goals in six games, including strikes in victories over Wigan Athletic and West Ham United, as well as in a draw with Chelsea.

 Further Premier League goals came versus his hometown club Burnley and two against Midlands rivals Aston Villa.
-In 2020/21, before a knee injury cut his season short, Barnes netted 13 goals in all competitions and made his full England debut in a 3-0 win over Wales at Wembley Stadium in October 2020.
+In 2020/21, before a knee injury cut his season short, Barnes netted 13 goals in all competitions, later returning to star in the 2021/22 FA Community Shield, while also making his full England debut in a 3-0 win over Wales at Wembley Stadium in October 2020.